egy1st/zerobytes-mkdocs/docs/dc/binding-recordset/index.md

 ### SetLink

-It assigns the fields in your Master Recordset which are linked to related fields in Details Recordset
+It assigns the fields in your Master Recordset which are linked to related fields inDetails Recordset

 **Syntax:**